William Shakespeare Quotes

 — Romeo and Juliet, Act 2, Scene 2

-— Comedy of Errors, Act II, Scene II
+— Measure for Measure, Act II, Scene I

 The robbed that smiles, steals something from the thief